rfo909/CFT/README.md

-# System library
+# Built-in functions

-The system library consists of a small set of about 30 global functions.
+CFT consists of a small set of about 30 global functions.
 These return values of various types, like directory or file objects, which in turn contain member functions like getting the files in a directory, or getting the directory of a file.